ploetz-zeller/symbio-documentation/docs/admin/administration/permissions/facet-permission-feature.md

 * Select facet to change permissions for and open Permissions menu from the toolbar
 ![](media/activating-feature-facet-permissions-4.png)

-_Please note that Permissions menu in the toolbar was deactivated when Feature "Facet permission" is not active._
+_Please note that Permissions menu in the toolbar was deactivated when Feature "Permissions for Facets" is not active._

 After selecting the Permissions menu item, new Permissions dialog will be opened.
 Permission dialog allows following options for defining permissions.